Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Override-Volumetric-Fog.md

 # Volumetric Fog

 Volumetric fog is the most advanced implementation of fog available in the High Definition Render Pipeline (HDRP).
-It realistically simulates the interaction of lights with fog, which allows for physically-plausible rendering of glow and crepuscular rays, which are beams of light that stream through gaps in objects like clouds and trees from a central point, like a God ray from the Sun..
+It realistically simulates the interaction of lights with fog, which allows for physically-plausible rendering of glow and crepuscular rays, which are beams of light that stream through gaps in objects like clouds and trees from a central point.

 ## Using Volumetric Fog